Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Proof of Theorem 1

+where $k$ necessarily equals the rank of $HF_0(L,q_0;\F_2)$, which by assumption is 1.
+This implies that there is an abstract graded isomorphism between the $\F_2$-homologies of $L$ and $N$, and that the Euler characteristic of $CF_*(L,q,0;\F_2)$ is 1.
+The latter implies that $L\to N$ has degree 1 (see the general argument below for details on this part), which implies that the induced map $H_*(L;\F_2) \to H_*(N;\F_2)$ is surjective.
+Combining this with the knowledge of an abstract isomorphism between the two we get that $L\to N$ is an $\F_2$ homology equivalence.

-Now as noted in \cite{FSS} this implies that the map $L\to N$ is relatively orientable and relative spin, and this $L\subset T^*N$ has a relative pin structure so that we can define the homologies with $\F$ coefficients for any field.
-Now the exact same argument proves homology equivalence over any field, which by Lemma~\ref{lem:Results:1} implies homology equivalence.
+Now as noted in \cite{MR2596633} this implies that the map $L\to N$ is relatively orientable and relative spin, and that $L\subset T^*N$ has a relative pin structure so that we can define the homologies with $\F$ coefficients for any field.
+Now the exact same argument proves homology equivalence over any field, which implies homology equivalence over $\Z$.

-\begin{proof}[Proof of homotopy equivalence given vanishing Maslov class] As mentioned in the introduction we assume that $N$ is connected, but we will not do so for $L$.
-We will consider different local coefficient systems over the base field $\F$ initially equal to $\F_2$ - that is, the local system $C$ from Section~\ref{sec:fiber-wise-self} used everywhere is (after picking base-point) identified with a $\F[\pi_1(L\times L)]$ module.
-However, we will mostly consider local coefficients on the first factor $L$ hence it is an $\F[\pi_1(L)]$ module.
-Using these local coefficients we will in the following never really consider Floer homology in a cotangent bundle with a non-compact base.
-Indeed, everything has $N$ as a compact base, but with local coefficient imitating a possibly non-compact covering space of $N$ (and $L$).
-Since we will be using different local system we will write the local system into the notation of the fiber-wise and standard Floer homologies.

-We can e.g. put the local system associated to the universal cover of $N$ (identified with the group ring $\F[\pi_1(N)]$ depending on a choice of base-point) and pull this back to $L$ (first factor - and then further back to $L\times L)$) - we will simply denote this local system $\F[\pi_1(N)]$.
-Then the spectral sequence will not compute $HF_*(L,L) \simeq H_*(L)$ but the homology of the associated cover of $L$ (this uses Equation~\eqref{eq:4} and the fact that the diagonal pulls back $\pi_1(L)\times 1 \subset \pi_1(L\times L)$ by the identity).
-We denote this associated cover of $L$ by $L'$ and the universal cover of $N$ by $N'$.
-So $L' \subset T^*N'$ is a possibly non-compact Lagrangian.
-Notice also that we \emph{do not} restrict to a single component of $L'$.
-In fact, we have not even assumed that $L$ is connected - let alone $L'$.
-So, $L'$ is the \emph{entire} lift of $L$.
-We emphasize this since it is very common in this case for authors to have $L$ connected and throw away all but one component of $L'$.

-Note that the definition of the cover and the associated local systems can geometrically be interpreted as: Pick a representing lift of each generator of $FC_*(L,L)$ (which after perturbations corresponds to lifting the intersection points to $T^*N'$) then that generates all other lifts of this by acting freely and transitively by $\pi_1(N)$.
-Any strip ``downstairs'' in $T^*N$ lifts to a strip ``upstairs'' - and again $\pi_1(N)$ acts on it freely and transitively (to all other lifts) - corresponding to the fact that downstairs the differential is a $\F[\pi_1(N)]$ module map.
-We will encode all of this in the slightly abusive notation